Designed by doctors, shaped by you

 With Mochi, you’ll share information about your medical history, weight, and lifestyle in intake forms.
 You’ll then have a video call with a healthcare provider to go over your answers and create a custom treatment plan.

 If suitable, a healthcare provider will write you a prescription for weight loss medication.
-Compounded medications are delivered to your door, and you can pick up brand-name drugs from your local pharmacy.
+Some medications are delivered to your door, and others you can pick up from your local pharmacy.

 Hers and Mochi differ in cost.
 Here’s what to expect.